 Professional Design Awards

 Each year the Indiana Chapter of the American Society of Landscape Architects (INASLA) recognizes outstanding projects completed by individuals or organizations located in the State of Indiana.
 These awards are given in an effort to raise standards of excellence, heighten public appreciation of quality landscape architecture, and expand public awareness of the profession and ASLA.
-The award winners will be recognized at the INASLA Annual meeting which will be held in September of 2018, as well as have the projects spotlighted on the INASLA website.
+The award winners will be recognized at the INASLA Annual Conference on Landscape Architecture, which will be held in September 27th, 2019 at the 502 Event Centre, as well as have the projects spotlighted on the INASLA website.

 Projects submitted may be located anywhere but must have had project involvement by a landscape architect who is or was located in the State of Indiana at the time the project was designed.
 An individual or organization must have completed the project within the past five years.
 Projects previously submitted which have not received an INASLA award are eligible for re-submission.
 Projects which have already received an INASLA award are ineligible for re-submission in the category in which the award was received.
 All entrants must meet at least one of the following classifications: